 The Association has maintained its sponsored membership scheme for developing country professionals to enable them to receive scientific knowledge and maintain technical contact with recent developments in our science.
-At the end of 2012 membership of this scheme stood at its highest ever with 242 such members, and it is the intention to develop this aspect of the Association's charitable activity further.
+At the end of 2013 membership of this scheme stood at its highest ever with 265 such members, and it is the intention to develop this aspect of the Association's charitable activity further.
 To provide further support to this, the Association established in 2009 a Sponsored Membership Fund, and will use its membership network, national groups and general publicity to encourage new candidates for sponsorship.
-On 31 December 2012 the balance of the fund was £148.
-(2011: £4,895)
+On 31 December 2013 the balance of the fund was (£4,179) (2012: £148).
+This fund in deficit will be replenished by way of a transfer from general funds during 2014.